 Dr. Trey Coffey (Medical Officer for Patient Safety, SickKids) share SPS Network-wide data during her Webinar presentation hosted by CAPHC.
 (Please see 59:00 minute mark to 1:00:00)

-SPS network hospitals across the country are joining forces to affirm that critical role patient families play in making hospital stays as safe as possible for them children.
-To raise awareness of the importance of patient safety within our hospitals’ patient populations as well as their surrounding communities, SPS has developed a communications toolkit—which includes a sample news release, sample social media posts, and other resources—and a flyer and poster with safety tips for patient families when they visit the hospital.
+SPS network hospitals across the country are joining forces to affirm the critical role patient families play in making hospital stays as safe as possible for their children.
+They are also working to create cultures of safety at each of their organizations by additionally focusing on employee and staff safety.
+To raise awareness of the importance of patient and employee safety within our hospitals as well as their surrounding communities, SPS has developed sample social media posts and posters with safety tips for patient families as well as employees.

 - The ISMP Medication Safety Self Assessment® for Perioperative Settings (endorsed by SPS) offers hospitals, freestanding ambulatory centers, and other facilities that perform outpatient medical and/or surgical procedures a unique opportunity to:

 - Heighten awareness of best practices associated with safe medication systems in the perioperative and procedural setting